artmetla/DejaView/docs/design-docs/api-and-abi.md

 No shared library distributions for the C++ are available.
 We strongly discourage teams from attempting to build the C++ tracing library as shared library and use it from a different linker unit.
-It is fine to link AND use the client library within the same shared library, as long as none of the perfetto C++ API is exported.
+It is fine to link AND use the client library within the same shared library, as long as none of the dejaview C++ API is exported.

-The `PERFETTO_EXPORT_COMPONENT` annotations are only used when building the third tier of the client library in chromium component builds and cannot be easily repurposed for delineating shared library boundaries for the other two API tiers.
+The `DEJAVIEW_EXPORT_COMPONENT` annotations are only used when building the third tier of the client library in chromium component builds and cannot be easily repurposed for delineating shared library boundaries for the other two API tiers.